jejacks0n/teaspoon/README.md

 **default:** `["teabag-jasmine"]`

 **Note:** It's strongly encouraged to only include the base files in the `javascripts` directive.
-You can require any other libraries you need in your spec helper, which makes it easier to maintain because you don't have to restart the server.
+You can require any other libraries you need in your spec helper.
+This makes it easier to maintain because you don't have to restart the server.

 #### `stylesheets`